ktandon91/unity_challenge/README.md

 2. This is the reference to the commit for using the response of web api in unity app.
 [Unity App Web API Integration](https://github.com/ktandon91/unity_challenge/commit/265ec14ced41b1b7141d064a4ee14484f777ad9c)

 3. Swagger Documention of the project can be found on root url or on `http://localhost:8000/docs` </br>
-:imp: make sure project is up and running to view swagger documentation
+ **Note: Make sure project is up and running to view swagger documentation**

 <p align="right">(<a href="#top">back to top</a>)</p>